Funding opportunity

 You can request funding for costs such as:

-• a contribution to the salary of the project lead and co-leads
+• a contribution to salary for the time any co-lead will spend working on the project

 • support for other posts such as research and technical staff